 A preliminary Risk Register was developed as a result of this risk assessment workshop.
-Following development of the preliminary Risk Register, a number of background studies have since been completed as well as some changes made to proposed environmental management strategies and infrastructure.
-In light of this, the Risk Register was updated to capture these changes.
+Following development of the preliminary Risk Register, a number of background studies have since been completed as well as some changes made to proposed environmental management strategies.
+In light of this, the preliminary Risk Register was updated to capture these changes.

-In addition to all of the above, consideration of the NT EPA comments on iterations of the EIS Risk Register and further additional baseline investigations were used to inform this most recent Risk Register.
+In addition to all of the above, consideration of the NT EPA comments on the draft EIS Risk Register and further additional baseline investigations were used to inform this most recent Risk Register.